SamratSahoo/Notion-Take-Home/README.md

 ### Notion API Documentation Feedback ###

 The Notion API documentation was quite thorough and well written!
 However I believe there are a couple areas of improvement:
-* **Examples:** I am someone who learns best by reading examples of code - while there were some examples of requests in the API, I think I would have been able to work far faster if there were more examples in the docs.
-As it stands, the number of examples in the docs does cover the breadth of the capabilities of the API.
+* **Examples:** I am someone who learns best by reading examples of code - while there were some examples of requests in the docs, I think I would have been able to work far faster if there were more examples in the docs.
+As it stands, the number of examples in the docs does not cover the breadth of the capabilities of the API.
 * **Organization:** The organization of the Notion API docs is intuitive but because of the nature of how the API is used, it can get quite messy from a developer's perspective.
 For instance, in order to make one API call, I might have open 3 or 4 tabs because there are so many types of objects and attributes I need to keep note of.
 Having some way to have multiple pages of the docs open on one screen might make the docs easier to navigate.
 * **Notion Glossary:** Going off the last point, because there are so many definitions in Notion, I think having a Glosssary of some sorts with all the object defitions, attribute definitions, etc. would be extremely useful.
 The centralization of these resources would ensure that developers can find the things they care about most a lot faster.